 For this lesson from Daisy Yellow’s Tiny Museum Workshop, we are using pictures as prompts.
 In some cases, I did a fairly literal copy and in others I copied just the feeling or shapes or colors.
 This was a lot harder than what I had been doing, but it was still fun!

 Another set of tiny, abstract backgrounds.
 I have to let these dry over night so that I can add more to the pieces without the base layer moving all around when it gets wet.
 This time, I’ve used a combination of the Winsor Newton and Daniel Smith watercolors.
 They are working very well together.
 I find that the Winsor Newton box works just fine for most of the colors.
 It contains a larger selection of colors, there are 27 different ones in the box.
+That allows me more variation without a lot of mixing.

 As I mentioned last Friday, I am taking the Tiny Museum Workshop from Daisy Yellow .
 One of the short videos illustrates how to blend colors together.
 In the process, these curvy images are created.
 These reminded me of banded agate stones.
 I did mine, again, on individual, tiny art journal sized pieces of watercolor paper, rather than on a large sheet.
 I didn’t blend these as much as the video showed.
+It turned out to be more difficult than you might think!

 I decided to take the Tiny Museum Workshop from Daisy Yellow !
 It’s a lot of fun, and I can recommend it to anyone who isn’t sure how to work with gouache and/or watercolor.
 You’ll get plenty of practice using either (or both!) in this series.
 I decided to take it because it looked like fun, and I wanted to learn more about working with watercolors to create tiny, abstract art journaling pages.